FUSE AUDIO LABS VPRE-2C

 At higher gain, especially with the Boost enabled, VPRE-2C goes from gritty to downright dirty, adding in a delicious breakup at around 15 on the dial that is simply infectious.
 I plugged in my studio guitar and was very pleased with the tonal variety I was able to get with VPRE-2C alone.
 Then, by adding VPRE-2C into my effects chain on a guitar track, I was able to bring out a midrangey warmth that was great for soloing in conjunction with other plugins.

-One very cool, and perhaps unintended use that I found was stacking the plugin.
-I put 5 instances of VPRE-2C in each channel of a guitar riff and cranked them all up to the max, which gave me the dirty
+One very cool, and perhaps unintended use that I found while testing the CPU usage of VPRE-2C – which is extremely low, by the way – was the sound that comes out when you stack the plugin.
+I put 5 instances of VPRE-2C in each channel of a guitar riff, 10 instances in total, and cranked them all up to the max.
+This gave me a fun, dirty low-fi fuzz.
+Again, not the original intention of the plugin, but speaks well to its versatility and efficiency.

 Hear it in Action